NuGet/docs.microsoft.com-nuget/docs/reference/extensibility/NuGet-Credential-Providers-for-Visual-Studio.md

 A sample implementation can be found in [the VsCredentialProvider sample](https://github.com/NuGet/Samples/tree/master/VsCredentialProvider).

+Starting with 4.8+ NuGet in Visual Studio supports the new cross platform authentication plugins as well, but they are not the recommended approach for performance reasons.

 > [!Note]
-> NuGet credential providers for Visual Studio must be installed as a regular Visual Studio extension and will require [Visual Studio 2017](https://aka.ms/vs/15/preview/vs_enterprise) (currently in preview) or above.
+> NuGet credential providers for Visual Studio must be installed as a regular Visual Studio extension and will require [Visual Studio 2017](http://aka.ms/vs/15/release/vs_enterprise.exe) or above.
 >
 > NuGet credential providers for Visual Studio work only in Visual Studio (not in dotnet restore or nuget.exe).
 For credential providers with nuget.exe, see [nuget.exe Credential Providers](nuget-exe-Credential-providers.md).
+> For credential providers in dotnet and msbuild see [NuGet cross platform plugins](#NuGet-Cross-Platform-Authentication-Plugin.md)

 ## Available NuGet credential providers for Visual Studio